That Man from Tangier

-That Man from Tangier (Spanish:Aquel hombre de Tánger) is a 1953 American-Spanish adventure film directed by Luis María Delgado and Robert Elwyn and starring Nils Asther, Roland Young and Nancy Coleman.
+That Man from Tangier (Spanish: Aquel hombre de Tánger) is a 1953 American-Spanish adventure film directed by Luis María Delgado and Robert Elwyn and starring Nils Asther, Roland Young and Nancy Coleman.
 It was the final film of the British actor Young.

-Synopsis
+Plot

 While on a trip to Europe, Mary Ellen gets drunk and marries a count she meets.
 Eager to get a divorce she follows him to the casbah in Tangier only to discover he is an impostor.